-Accordingly, if virtual traders expect day-ahead prices to be higher than real-time prices, they would sell virtual supply forward and buy it back financially in the real-time market.
-If they forecast higher real-time prices, they would buy virtual load.
+Accordingly, if virtual traders expect day-ahead prices to be higher than real-time prices, they sell virtual supply forward and buy it back financially in the real-time market.
+If they forecast higher real-time prices, they buy virtual load.
 This trading is one of the primary means to arbitrage prices between the two markets.
-Numerous empirical studies have shown that this arbitrage converges day-ahead and real-time prices and, in doing so, improves market efficiency and mitigates market power.15
+Numerous empirical studies have shown that this arbitrage converges day-ahead and real-time prices and, in doing so, improves market efficiency and mitigates market power.6

 Large sustained profits from virtual trading may indicate day-ahead modeling inconsistencies, while large losses may indicate an attempt to manipulate day-ahead prices.
-Attempts to create artificial congestion or other price movements in the day-ahead market using a virtual position would cause prices to diverge from real-time prices and the virtual position would be unprofitable.
+Attempts to create artificial congestion or other price movements in the day-ahead market using a virtual position would cause prices to diverge from real-time prices.
+This divergence would cause the virtual position to be unprofitable.
+We monitor for such behavior and utilize mitigation authority to restrict virtual activity when appropriate.